Merilampi Attorneys Ltd. (”Merilampi”)

 Merilampi processes personal data for the following purposes:

-Personal data is usually collected directly from the data subjects – usually from the client’s or business partner’s representative him/herself, who will be the client’s or business partner’s primary contact person or from another representative of the client or business partner.
-Personal data is also received from other parties than the data subject him/herself in cases where there are opposite parties to a client assignment.
-Moreover, data subjects may give their contact information via a signup link located on the Merilampi website or at the bottom of an event invitation, in Merilampi events or direct sales contacts and information can be received from other business partners.
+Personal data is usually collected directly from the data subjects or from the client’s or business partner’s representative.
+Personal data is also received from other parties than the data subject him/herself as part of assignment work or business relationship management.
+Moreover, data subjects may give their contact information in events or direct sales contacts and information can be received from other business partners.

-As a general principle, Merilampi does not disclose personal data to third parties, unless required by applicable legislation, authorities or the performance of the client assignment.
+As a general principle, Merilampi does not disclose personal data to third parties, unless required by applicable legislation, authorities or the management of the employee or prospective employee relationship.
 However, personal data may be disclosed to third parties in the event that Merilampi wishes to appoint external processors or sub-processors.
 In that case, Merilampi will enter into a data protection agreement with the service provider in order to secure a safe and appropriate processing of personal data.

 In case Merilampi enters into a joint venture with or is sold to or merged with another business entity, personal data may be disclosed to the new business partner or owner.